klozn/10-javascript/50-web-development/20-javascript/10-javascript-codelabs/codelab01/README.md

 ## Stories
 - ### Replace the story text with the story template
 - ### Replace one of the placeholders with a random word (you can choose which word)
-- ### Replace the :name:, :place: and :place: placeholders with a random name, place and action from the lists
+- ### Replace the :name:, :place: and :action: placeholders with a random name, place and action from the lists
 > The random values should change every time you click the randomize button.
 Make sure all values get replaced!
 - ### Replace the :temp: and :weight: placeholders with randomly generated temperatures and weights
 - ### Get the UK checkbox to work